Skip to main content

 in the COSE Key does not alter the resulting value.
 The COSE Key

-Thumbprint value is a digest of the parameters required to represent
+Thumbprint is a digest of the essential parameters required to

-the key as a COSE Key -- not of additional data that may also
+represent the key as a COSE Key, rather than any additional data that

-only the required parameters is that the COSE Key Thumbprint of any
+present.
+Including only the required parameters ensures that the

 Different kinds of thumbprints could be defined by other